- Accommodation for 4 nights with breakfast in stylish guest houses/hotels:

 - Return to Kezmarok

 Spis Castle is the largest medieval castle in Central Europe located on a travertine rock hill.
-The castle hill was populated as early as 5th century BC; it is one the greatest archaeological and historical gems of Central Europe and is under UNESCO protection.
+The castle hill was populated as early as the 5th century BC; it is one the most unique archaeological and historical gems of Central Europe and is under UNESCO protection.

 Bardejov town (UNESCO), Kezmarok town